whanley/RDF-tutorial/tutorial-text.md

 }
 ```

-* Reconcile: link diseases to Dbpedia
+Now a line will be added to the record of every son and daughter, giving them the `familyName` of their parent.

 ### Conclusion
 The turtle file that you've created is quite compact, and can be sent to others.
 Exposing this data as a SPARQL endpoint is rather more complicated, and is a topic for another lesson.
+And there is much more that you can do with schemas and ontologies to enhance this data set.
+But this small RDF database has a simpler purpose: to record serial data of uncertain structure in a format that allows you to explore its content and categories.
+I hope that the examples give here have convinced you of the many possibilities of this format.